Old Village Cemetery: History

 The first portion of the cemetery was set apart at the first recorded meeting of the settlers of Dedham on August 18, 1636, with land taken from Nicholas Phillips and Joseph Kingsbury.
 The original boundaries were roughly Village Avenue on the north, St. Paul's Church in the east, land later added by Dr. Edward Stimson in the south, and the main driveway off Village Avenue in the west.
 It remained the only cemetery in Dedham for nearly 250 years until Brookdale Cemetery was established.

 Many of the early ministers and founders of the town are buried there, including John Allen, Joseph Belcher, Samuel Dexter, Edward Alleyn, and Eleazer Lusher.
 A road, today known as Bullard Street, was established in 1664 between the First Church and Parish in Dedham to the cemetery.
 Graves were dug six feet deep and due east to west, with the feet placed at the eastern end in preparation for the final judgement with Christ coming from the east.

+Monuments and tombs

 John Fisher's was the first recorded death in Dedham on the "5th of ye 5 mo 1637," but the oldest gravestone still standing is from Hannah Dyar, who died September 15, 1678.
 The cemetery also holds the remains of Civil War soldiers who died at Camp Meigs.
 Additionally, 15 soldiers who died in the war are buried there.
 There is another monument to the ship Maritana which sank off the coast of Nahant.
 The captain, G.W.
 Williams, had family in Dedham and his funeral was held from there.

+At the entrance to the cemetery is a large ornately carved monument with the name "Bonnemort."
+It was erected to mark the remains of the Bonnemort family but, in effect, it also greets those who will spend eternity within the cemetery.

 Few tombs exist in the cemetery: one built by Timothy Dwight around 1700, one by Daniel Fisher, one by Samuel Dexter after the death of his father, the minister of the same name, and Edward Dowse.
 The parish tomb was built in 1816, and a number of tombs have been added to it in the years since.

+While the tomb of Nathaniel Ames was open and awaiting Faith Huntington's corpse, Jabez Fitch, a soldier from Connecticut, entered the tomb with a few companions and discovered Ames' decaying remains.